yushenshashen/MGAE-DC/README.md

 | hidden|  0.2|  Dropout rate (1 - keep probability) |
 | weight_decay|  1024|  (n, n/2, 1) The hidden size for NN. |
 | patience|  100|  the patience for early stop. |

+###Predicting with pretrained model
+The size of pretrained models are too large, so they are accessible with baidu netdisk [links](https://pan.baidu.com/s/1lKo-sYSD_q-DfXCKMzmKpg). 密码：bkri.

 ## Reference